jtf-1/FUN-MAP_PG/README.md

 AIRBOSS
 =======

-Scripted recovery of aircraft on CVN-74 John C Stennis is available via the F10 menu.
+Scripted recovery of aircraft on CVN-74 John C Forrestal is available via the F10 menu.
 Use the Marshal and Paddles frequencies as shown above to contact the relevant agencies when using the menu or when told to do so by Marshal.

 Main Features;